-Our AP English Language and Composition class is designed for homeschooled sophomores, juniors, and seniors who are at least 15 years, who are capable and willing writers, and who enjoy reading, sharing, and comparing.
-The College Board created AP Lang to focus on non-fiction, and throughout the year you'll tackle time-tested and award-winning reading in an asynchronous class format.
+Our online AP English Language and Composition class is designed for homeschooled juniors, and seniors (16+) who are capable and willing writers and who enjoy reading, sharing, and comparing.
+The College Board created AP Lang to focus on non-fiction, and throughout the year students will tackle time-tested and award-winning reading in an asynchronous class format.

 Relevant and Enjoyable

-You have two or three years of high school-level writing instruction and practice under your belt, so you understand the fundamentals of the five-paragraph essay and want to expand beyond that template to grow as a writer .
-Over the year, you'll learn (or reinforce) MLA formatting.
-You'll use the MLA framework in all your writing, putting its core conventions into practice each week to solidify the nuances of parenthetical citation and works cited pages.
+Over the year, they'll learn (or reinforce) MLA formatting.
+Using that framework in all their writing, students will put its core conventions into practice each week to solidify the nuances of parenthetical citation and works cited pages.

-You'll tackle three types of essays: synthesis, argumentative, and rhetorical analysis.
-An audience of your peers will offer you supportive, helpful suggestions, and your instructor will offer detailed feedback on every paper you turn in.
-Sharing your writing in discussion forums will offer examples of alternate approaches.
-In AP Lang, you won't be looking for right answers or one right way to approach a writing task.
-Rather, you'll be developing your own argumentative and analytical skillfulness, developing your own writer's voice.
+Sharing their writing in discussion forums will offer examples of alternate approaches.
+In AP Lang, students won't be looking for right answers or one single right way to approach a writing task.
+Rather, they'll be developing their own argumentative and analytical skillfulness, developing their own writer's voice.

 The AP Exam

-After the AP exam is over and you let out a big sigh of relief, you'll feel ready for that next step: college writing and analysis.
-And it's likely that you will have earned college credit since over 80% of Blue Tent AP students have earn a "4" or a "5" on their exams year in and year out.
-Take a look on our FAQ page for the 2018 results Blue Tent students achieved.
-Blue Tent students soar in comparison to the national norms.
+- After the AP exam is over and they let out a big sigh of relief, they'll feel ready for that next step: college writing and analysis.
+And it's likely that they will have earned college credit since over 80% of Blue Tent AP English students have earned a "4" or a "5" on their exams year in and year out.

-Enter this Blue Tent AP Language class eager to share, debate, and enjoy.
-Join a community of soon-to-be friends from across the country, and expand your horizons!
+We hope students will enter this Blue Tent AP Language class eager to share, debate, and enjoy.
+With a community of soon-to-be friends from across the country, they can expect to expand their horizons!